Ji-in-Kwak/Ji-in-Kwak.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am working as a Data Scientist in LG Electronics.
-We consider the data from Kitchen home appliances and find insights to give customers better user experiences for our products.
+Hi there!
+I am working as a Data Scientist at LG Electronics, specializing in analyzing data from home appliances to support data-driven decision-making and extract valuable insights.
+I have an interest for leveraging data analysis and deep learning to drive innovation across various fields, including home appliances, healthcare, transportation and so on.
+Recently, I have been particularly interested in Retrieval-Augmented Generation (RAG) systems and LLM models, focusing on developing intelligent agents that can simplify data analysis workflows and provide practical assistance in business operations.
+I am passionate about creating AI-powered tools that can enhance productivity and decision-making processes by leveraging RAG technology to provide context-aware insights and automated data analysis solutions.
+Continuously exploring new technologies and ideas, I am dedicated to transforming complex data into practical knowledge that solves the industrial problems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.